Writer

 such as coziness, durability, or aesthetic delight,

-is actually a clear lack of functionality?
+is actually a clear decline in functionality?

 ~

-is that one day
+is that it may one day

 ~